You’ve read the book, now see it live 🙂

 Feedback though suggests, that often to their surprise, people felt they had some lightbulb moments (sseing how some sense can be made of the benefits maze or overcoming a bit of a bloc) and even – strangest of all – that they had enjoyed the course.

 - empower and enable: (even if there may be a touch of despair to get there 🙂 – so you leave the session equipped to make a difference.

 - keep it relevant and practical to participants daily roles

 - make materials and slides lively and involving

-- vary our methods: presentations and case studies are complemented by drawing pictures, line dancing, videos, fun quizzes*, group and pair work discussions
+- vary our methods: presentations and case studies may be complemented by drawing pictures, line dancing, videos, fun quizzes* and group discussions

 - be flexible: a strong underlying structure, but a willingness to adjust to the needs of the group and the day.

 - learn from each other: building on the ideas, experience and wisdom of the group; there is no such thing as a daft question in benefits and new takes or begiiners questions means often everyone on the course (including your trainer) can learn something new!

 - keep it fun: it’s serious stuff, but a relaxed approach and humour (hopefully appropriate and respectful) can help.

 * it can be scary as to just how competitive a room full of nice caring professionals can get when the papers fly and the quiz is on!